 Virtually all telescopes, even Go To ones, have a finder.
 This is either a small telescope or a red-dot device attached to the side of the tube, the idea being that you locate the object using the finder first, then it should be in the main field of view of the telescope.
 Why is it needed?
 The field of view of the main telescope is very magnified, so you only see a tiny bit of sky at any one time.
 The finder shows you a wider view of the sky and acts as a peepsight to help you line up the telescope.
 But it needs to be accurately aligned with the main scope, and there are always adjusters for this purpose.
 But first you need to find an object in the main telescope, so choose the lowest magnification and to make life a great deal easier, start in daytime by finding a distant object in the main scope.

 This is for two reasons.
 One, it’s easier to find a distinctive object by day, such as a TV aerial or chimney pot.
 Two, it will stay still, unlike astronomical bodies, which move surprisingly quickly through the sky as the Earth turns.
+An alternative at night is to use the Pole Star, Polaris, which remains in almost the same spot for hours at a time.

 But never choose the Sun or an object near the Sun.
 Not only does it move, but it is also a very dangerous object as it can easily blind you when seen through a telescope.

 Having got your chosen object central in the main telescope, the next task is to align the finder so that its crosswires are exactly on the same object.
 There are always little adjusters to help you do this.
-In theory this is a simple task, but many of the cheaper telescopes have very poor finders which are badly mounted.
+In theory this is a simple task, but many of the entry-level telescopes have very poor finders which are badly mounted.

 If yours is a finder telescope, rather than a red-dot device, you may find that it has only one set of adjusters to move the tube, which should be held firmly by a collar around the tube.
 In many cases the tube is not firmly held, so you may need to wrap some sticky tape around the tube inside the collar, so as to give yourself something to adjust against.